ramon-bernardo/PluginManager/README.md

 Beyond managing the plugin lifecycle, the library features a robust event system that allows seamless communication between plugins.
 You can define `custom events`, register `listeners` and control event execution using `priorities`, with the option to mark as `cancellable`.

+## Examples

+For usage examples, see:

+- [Chat Priority Example](PluginManager.Examples/ChatPriorityExample.cs): Demonstrates the handling of chat events with configurable priorities and support for cancellation.
+Includes a command system with an example of processing "online" command and observing chat messages.

+- [Movement Example](PluginManager.Examples/MovementExample.cs): Highlights the management of movement events, enabling observers to modify or cancel events, showcasing how position data can be altered in response to specific conditions.

 ## Usage

 ### Creating a plugin